enormandeau/go_enrichment/README.md

 ### Swissprot database

-We will use wget to download the `nr` and `swissprot` databases.
-Since `swissprot` is effectively only a subset of `nr`, we need to download both in order to use it.
+We will use wget to download the `swissprot` databases.

-**WARNING!** The `nr` database is rather big.
-You will be downloading approximately 20Go of data and then decompressing it, which will use even more space on your computer.
-Depending on your connection speed, this process could take a long time.

 ```
 # Create a temporary bash session